 If the Libraries are unable to license the titles you need, check on such free platforms as Internet Archive or paid services such as Hulu, YouTube, Netflix, Amazon, Criterion Channel, or Great Courses Plus.
 The Libraries cannot subscribe to any of these consumer streaming services, but you could ask your students to sign up to watch an individual film or subscribe to a service for the duration of your course.
 Free trials may also be available.

 Yes.
 The Libraries' databases and subscription services should work just about anywhere in the world.
-If your students are having trouble accessing one of our services, please contact email@example.com, and we will work with our Electronic Resources Team to try to resolve the issue.
+The only exception to this are films within the Sony Pictures Classics channel on Alexander Street Press, which are only available within the U.S. If your students are having trouble accessing one of our services, please contact email@example.com, and we will work with our Electronic Resources Team to try to resolve the issue.

 Not necessarily.
 Depending upon where they are located, websites may be blocked or the films available may differ because of local copyright or licensing restrictions.
 If you have students learning from other countries, it is recommended that you stick to resources available through the Libraries to ensure that all students have equal access to the same resources.

 Maybe.
 Decisions about making digital transfers of items in our collection will be made on a case by case basis.
 If it is determined that a transfer can be made, it will be shared through PrattTalks for a limited time and will only be available for students enrolled in a specific course.
 Contact firstname.lastname@example.org for more information.

 No. You cannot screen films from these platforms, even for educational purposes.The terms of service for these sites state that the content is licensed for private, home use only and CANNOT be viewed by anyone but the account holder except with express written permission from the site.
 Violating these terms can result in a suspension of your account.